ErionMart/FinalGroupProject/ReadMe/COMPETITOR-ANALYSIS.md

-Comprehensive Competitive Analysis
+# Comprehensive Competitive Analysis

-Altra Lone Peak
+## Altra Lone Peak

-Archetype: Innovator
+- **Archetype**: Innovator
-Method of Persuasion: Quality and Innovation
+- **Method of Persuasion**: Quality and Innovation
-Target Market: Trail runners and hikers seeking comfort and performance Unique Selling Proposition (USP): Zero-drop design, wider toe box, impressive comfort, and grip​​.
+- **Target Market**: Trail runners and hikers seeking comfort and performance
+- **Unique Selling Proposition (USP)**: Zero-drop design, wider toe box, impressive comfort, and grip.
-Pricing Strategy: Premium
+- **Pricing Strategy**: Premium
-Market Presence: Strong in trail running and hiking communities Customer Feedback: Positive feedback for comfort and grip, with some minor issues on slippery surfaces and support for those requiring arch support
+- **Market Presence**: Strong in trail running and hiking communities
+- **Customer Feedback**: Positive feedback for comfort and grip, with some minor issues on slippery surfaces and support for those requiring arch support
-General Analysis: Altra Lone Peak is favored for its balanced approach to trail running and hiking, offering a combination of natural foot design and performance features.
-The brand focuses on innovative features like the zero-drop design and wide toe box, catering to a specific segment of outdoor enthusiasts.
+- **General Analysis**: Favored for its balanced approach to trail running and hiking, offering a combination of natural foot design and performance features.

 Merrell Moab